 CSRS and B&D came on board in April 2015.
 Despite wanting to get an RFP out to private development partners as soon as possible, the university took its advisors’ collective advice and invested the time to better define the project’s master plan before issuing an RFP.

 “The foundation has already invested significantly in its master plan.
-But we asked them to take three months and really define this project thoroughly,” says Chris Ferrari, CSRS Principal.
+But we asked them to take three months and really define this project thoroughly,” says then Project Manager Chris Ferrari.
 “We wanted to mitigate the risk for both the foundation and the potential developers by providing as much detail as possible around the project requirements, site issues, existing infrastructure, and restrictions.”

 When the request for qualifications was published in July 2015, the positive response from the development community made the effort well worth it.
 The foundation received 10 responses from highly-qualified firms.
 “Now the leverage was in the foundation’s court to negotiate the best deal,” says Ferrari.

 With the help of CSRS and B&D, the Foundation narrowed down the responses from ten to four, then from four to two.
-Then the foundation took its development advisors’ advice again, and before making its final selection, it engaged the two finalists in a unique two-month competitive negotiation process to actually begin addressing the project’s challenges.
+Next, the Foundation took its development advisors’ advice again, and before making its final selection, it engaged the two finalists in a unique two-month competitive negotiation process to begin addressing the project’s challenges.

-“We wanted to see what it was really like to work with these developers, how they would interact with the entire team, and how we could solve problems together.” – Chris Ferrari, Principal
+“We wanted to see what it was really like to work with these developers, how they would interact with the entire team, and how we could solve problems together.” – Chris Ferrari

 While the idea of a public-private partnership has been around a long time, it was a first for the university and the LSU Foundation.
 This project also represents one of the largest P3 arrangements in the country.
 It is financed through the issuance of $235 million in a mix of taxable and tax-exempt bonds, providing an opportunity for the investment community while eliminating the need to use taxpayer funds or state general fund appropriations for the project.

-Financial close for the Nicholson Gateway project took place on Thursday, September 29, 2016 and construction began the next Monday, October 3, 2016.
-The eight months leading up to that close, after selecting the master developer in February 2016, were intense.
+Financial close for the Nicholson Gateway project took place on Thursday, September 29, 2016, and construction began the next Monday, October 3, 2016.
+After selecting the master developer in February 2016, the eight months leading up to that close were intense.
 Buildings had to be designed.
 Contracts had to be negotiated.
 Funding had to be worked out.
 And a myriad of political approvals had to be obtained.
 “Going vertical a year from start is almost unheard of for a project of this magnitude,” Ferrari says.